Date of Award:

 Flood-routing techniques that are evaluated cover dynamic routing as contained in DAMBRK, and kinematic, Muskingum-Cunge, and normal depth storage routing as contained in the Hydrological Engineering Center (HEC 1).
 These techniques were evaluated against the more accurate two-dimensional flood-routing technique contained in the diffusion hydrodynamic model (DHM).
 Results and errors from different techniques for different downstream conditions were calculated and conclusions were drawn.
 The effect of the errors on the incremental stage and the errors in the incremental stage were estimated.
 Overall, the performance of one-dimensional techniques in predicting peak stages, and assessing a two-feet criterion showed that DAMBRK did best, and normal depth storage and outflow did worst.
 This overall ranking matches the degree of simplification in representing the true flood-routing situation.
 However, in some circumstances DAMBRK performed worst, and normal depth storage and outflow outperformed either the Muskingum-Cunge or kinematic techniques.
 Thus, it is important to understand the specific performance characteristics of all the methods when selecting one for a flood-routing application.

 Jayyousi, Enan Fakhri, "Evaluation of Flood Routing Techniques for Incremental Damage Assessment" (1994).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4529.